 Responsible Employee Guidelines

 Federal law requires that Williams College address sexual violence about which “responsible employees” knew or should have known.
-The term “responsible employee” means a College employee who has the duty to report, or authority to address, sexual misconduct by a member of the College community, or who a student reasonably could believe has such duty or authority.
+The term “responsible employee” means a College employee who has the duty to report, or has the authority to address, sexual misconduct by a member of the College community, or who a student reasonably could believe has such duty or authority.

-Responsible Employees must report allegations of sexual misconduct which they receive to the Title IX Coordinator.
-Title IX requires the Responsible Employee to share all relevant information about the alleged sexual misconduct, including the identity of the involved individual(s), with the Title IX Coordinator.
+Title IX requires the Responsible Employee to share all relevant information about the alleged sexual misconduct, including the identity of the involved individual (s), with the Title IX Coordinator.
 This includes:

 - The name of the alleged perpetrator, if known